 Arguably the most famous greenhouse nursery in San Francisco.
 Floral Grubb is large and outdoors with a wall of colorful chairs, cool corners with displays and even an old car with plants growing out of it.
 Totally IG-worthy!
 Just come ready to spend money because it’s going to be REALLY hard to walk out without buying anything.

-I did a whole photo series called Chameleon City basically showing how you can “travel the world” without ever leaving San Francisco.
+And, I have more secret photography spots in San Francisco!
+I did a whole photo series called Chameleon City basically showing how you can “travel the world” without ever leaving the city.
 You can visit France, Japan, Iran, Bali and more, all in the city!

 Looking for more tips on what to do in San Francisco?
 I have so many helpful blog posts on places to visit in San Francisco for free, and my favorite San Francisco sightseeing in one day if you’re short on time, along with my meal huge city guide.